-Turns out when you can actually hit enemies with Tribal Sheva's bow, they die REALLY quick.
+Turns out when you can actually hit enemies with Tribal Sheva's bow, they die really quick.
 We figured one arrow does about just as much damage as a Magnum round, but meh, we never ran numbers or anything.

-What does this rather lengthy story have to do with 'Discovering Life Through Video Games?'* * It's not quite what you think.
+It's not quite what you think.
 This story is only one of dozens of moments my sister and I had while playing Resident Evil 5.
 What's oh so very important about this is the moment.
-Through a game, my sister and I discovered a _moment _that we'll carry with us for the rest of our lives.
+Through a game, my sister and I discovered a moment that we'll carry with us for the rest of our lives.

 There's a big difference from the moment we had and some moment that was made by the designers to be memorable.
 Screw all of the boss encounters and stuff.
 I only really kinda remember a few of them, and probably not for any good reason.
 (Except maybe the final fight with Wesker or something, but that was born out of a hopefully unintentional lack of ammo.
 Really funny stuff)

 I find the moments in video games so personal and moving, it's hard to say just how many of these things I carry with me.
 I'm one hundred percent certain that some of the most inspirational and enlightening times I've had have been from moments like these.
 Ones that on most occasions my sister and I would be the only people to ever know about them.